pratt-sark/CurriculumVitae/README.md

 #### Welcome to the GitHub repository for my Curriculum Vitae (CV).

-I'm Pratyay Sarkar, a dedicated computer science enthusiast with a strong focus on Full Stack Development.
+I'm Pratyay Sarkar, a computer science enthusiast.

+- I love making Web Based Applications, hence a strong focus on Full Stack Development.
+- I am highly interested in Natural Language Processing, hence I chose it as a domain for my Master's Project.

 This CV is designed as a web page using HTML and CSS.